+6.1.4.
 Changing the Root Password

-During CloudPlatform installation, you are logging in as the root administrator.
-This account manages the CloudPlatform deployment, including physical infrastructure.
+During installation and ongoing cloud administration, you will need to log in to the UI as the root administrator.
+The root administrator account manages the CloudPlatform deployment, including physical infrastructure.
 The root administrator can modify configuration settings to change basic functionality, create or delete user accounts, and take many actions that should be performed only by an authorized person.
-Please change the default password (which is "password") to a new, unique value.
+When first installing CloudPlatform, be sure to change the default password to a new, unique value.